 Make your own DIY advent calendar for the countdown to Christmas!

-We have 24 ideas to get your started from kindness calendars to book countdowns, STEM challenge calendars to Christmas activities.
+We have over 30 ideas to get you started from kindness calendars to book countdowns, STEM challenges and easy print-and-colour activities.

-2. We made this advent tree a few years ago, the surprise-filled parcels that are strung up on a branch are small sections of cardboard tube wrapped in tie-died paper towel
+- The girls helped me make this recycled advent tree back when they were adorable little preschoolers.
+The surprise-filled parcels that are sections of cardboard tube wrapped in tie-died paper towel